 Spain’s Socialist chief travels to Portugal for inspiration

-Spain's Socialist party chief Pedro Sanchez met Portugal's leader Thursday in a sign he may be considering forming the same sort of left-wing alliance that brought down the ruling conservatives in Lisbon.
+Spain's Socialist party chief Pedro Sanchez travelled to Portugal to meet the country's leader Thursday, in a sign he may be considering forming the same sort of left-wing alliance that brought down the ruling conservatives in Lisbon.

 The current political limbo has left Spanish Prime Minister Mariano Rajoy scrambling to get support from Sanchez’s Socialists (PSOE), which came second, to form a government.

-But the PSOE has categorically refused to get into bed with the PP, and Sanchez's meeting with Portuguese Prime Minister Antonio Costa was aimed at studying the country's recent experience, a Socialist source said.
+But the PSOE has categorically refused to get into bed with the PP, and Sanchez’s meeting with Portuguese Prime Minister Antonio Costa — which is followed by a 1500 GMT press briefing — is aimed at studying the country’s recent experience, a Socialist source said.

-After winning the October elections, Portugal's then prime minister Pedro Passos Coelho was eventually forced to resign when his minority government was toppled by a leftist alliance led by the Socialist Party.
+After winning the October elections, Portugal’s Prime Minister Pedro Passos Coelho was eventually forced to resign when his minority government was toppled by a leftist alliance led by the Socialist Party.

-In Spain, a similar left-wing coalition composed of the PSOE, upstart anti-austerity party Podemos, the communists and smaller, regional nationalist groupings would be possible and if formed, would be able to bring down the conservatives.
+In Spain, a similar left-wing coalition composed of the PSOE, upstart anti-austerity party Podemos and smaller, regional nationalist groupings would be possible and if formed, would be able to bring down the conservatives.

 But the PSOE is deeply divided over the issue.